How to watch women’s basketball: WNBL, WNBA, Opals

 Watch women's basketball with Foxtel

-To watch women's basketball with Foxtel IQ you will need the Sports channel pack, generally priced at $29/month, on top of the base Entertainment Pack.
+To watch women's basketball with Foxtel IQ you will need the Sports channel pack, generally priced at $29/month, on top of the base Entertainment Pack $49/month.
 Subscribers get access to all of Foxtel's sports channels, as well as the iQ4, the telco's most advanced set-top box.
 You can use it to record live TV or enjoy content in 4K.
-However, for the latter, you will also need to pay an extra $10/month for the Foxtel HD experience.
 Not to worry, though, Foxtel IQ deals are always available, so you can save on fees or installation costs.
-But expect to pay around $60/month.
+But expect to pay around $70 or more a month.

 Women's basketball games are available to watch on TV or you can stream them to your laptop or mobile device using Foxtel Go.
 The app is free for all Foxtel subscribers.